A Complete Travel Guide to the Harz Mountains: 9 Best Things to Do in Germany’s Secret Adventure Wonderland

 History has been kind to Quedlinburg in that wars have been fought elsewhere and almost no houses have burned, making for a very authentic experience.

-A must-do in Quedlinburg is visiting the Schlossberg (Castle Mountain).
-Unfortunately, it was in the middle of some renovations while we stayed in town, but walking up the hill and catching the magnificent views of the city and surrounding landscapes was nevertheless totally worth it.
+Unfortunately, it has been in the middle of some renovations while we’ve stayed in town (should be all done at the end of 2024), but walking up the hill and catching the magnificent views of the city and surrounding landscapes is nevertheless totally worth it.

 Where to stay in Quedlinburg?